 - Introduce counseling as an additional source of help so that the student does not feel abandoned or rejected by you.

 - Be prepared for the student's fear that a referral by you means that s/he must really be in a bad way. ("I'm not a trained psychologist.
-I'm sure the Counseling Center can offer you insights or suggestions that I am not aware of.")
+I'm sure CAPS can offer you insights or suggestions that I am not aware of.")

-- Suggest that the student call from your office (x1090) or stop by the Counseling Center (Merion Gardens, A501) to make the appointment.
+- Suggest that the student call from your office (x1090) or stop by CAPS (Merion Gardens, A504) to make the appointment.

 - In urgent situations, call the center to say the student needs to be seen immediately.
 It may be necessary to walk the student over to the center.

 - Check with the student after the appointment.
 If the student was disappointed in the session, remind him or her that the process can be slow.
-Encourage the student to return to the Counseling Center to discuss the negative feelings or to try a different psychologist at the center.
+Encourage the student to return to CAPS to discuss the negative feelings or to try a different psychologist at the center.

-- If the student resists the referral, ask him/her to think about it, then back off.
+- If the student resists the referral, ask him/her to think about it.
 Maintain your relationship with the student.
-If you are worried, contact the Counseling Center to discuss your concerns.
+If you are worried, contact CAPS to discuss your concerns.

-- If you are uncertain about the appropriateness of a referral, call the Counseling Center for a consultation.
+- If you are uncertain about the appropriateness of a referral, call CAPS for a consultation.